danimart1991/docker-compose-files/README.md

 # Docker-Compose Files

 This repository is a collection of Docker-Compose files to deploy services easily.

+> All services must be configured before deployed modifing the `docker-compose.yml` and the `.env` files, and configured after deployed setting up the own service.

 ## Services